Argentina Global Business Entities Guide Slovenia Limited Liability Company

 Is it possible to appoint corporate directors or must all directors be natural persons?

-The d.o.o. may have one or more directors who may represent the company jointly or individually.
+• The d.o.o. may have one (1) or more directors who may represent the company jointly or individually.
 If they represent the company jointly, they must adopt any decisions together.
-Articles of association may stipulate the manner of such decision-making process or determine functions of each directors.
+Articles of Association may stipulate the manner of such decision-making process or determine functions of each directors.

-There is no formal differentiation in d.o.o. between corporate and executive directors.
+• There is no formal difference between corporate and executive directors.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-In the d.o.o. there is no formal difference between the executive and non-executive directors under Slovenian law (as there is for joint stock company) as d.o.o. cannot have a Management Board (slov. upravni odbor) (or Board of Directors) as opposed to a joint stock company.
+In a d.o.o., there is no formal difference between the executive and non-executive directors under Slovenian law (as there is for joint stock company) but in contrast to a joint stock company, a d.o.o. cannot have a Management Board (slov. upravni odbor) (or Board of Directors).

-The d.o.o.’s corporate governance can be organized as either:
+The d.o.o.’s corporate governance can be organised as either:

-1. One-tier system: Besides the Shareholder’s Meeting, the d.o.o. has one or more directors.
+• One-tier system: Besides the Shareholders’ Meeting, the d.o.o. has one (1) or more directors.

-2. Two-tier system: Besides the Shareholder’s Meeting, there is a Supervisory Board which controls one or more directors.
+• Two-tier system: Besides the Shareholders’ Meeting, there is a Supervisory Board which controls one (1) or more directors.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-Shareholders adopt decisions in the Shareholder’s Meeting (“skupščina delničarjev”) or in writing.
-They have all rights and responsibilities provided to them by law and the articles of association, that are not conferred upon the directors or other bodies within the company.
-The main rights regard adoption of annual reports, amending of the articles, the appointment of directors, capital reductions, liquidation, etc.
+Shareholders adopt decisions at the Shareholders’ Meeting (skupščina družbenikov) or in writing.
+They have all rights and responsibilities provided to them by law and the Articles of Association, that are not conferred upon the directors or other bodies within the company.
+The main rights regard adoption of annual reports, amending of the Articles, the appointment of directors, capital reductions, liquidation etc.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-The Shareholder’s Meeting may validly deliberate if the members who are present constitute a majority of the votes.
+The Shareholders’ Meeting is validly constituted if the those in attendance constitute a majority of the votes.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-Under Slovenian law there is a special regime for small, medium and large companies.
-The difference pertains especially to business books and annual reports and difference in various penalties.
+Under Slovenian law, there is a special regime for small, medium, and large companies.
+Differences in these regimes relate primarily to business records, annual reports and penalties.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

 Companies have to manage books of accounts and prepare year end accounts once a year in accordance with the Companies Act and the Slovenian Accounting Standards or International Financial Reporting Standards.
-Based on year end accounts, companies must prepare annual report within three months from the end of financial year.
-The three months deadline applies to all annual reports except for consolidated annual reports where the deadline is four months from the end of financial year.
+Based on year end accounts, companies must prepare annual report within three (3) months from the end of the financial year.
+The three (3) month deadline applies to all annual reports except for consolidated annual reports where the deadline is four (4) months from the end of financial year.

-The companies must submit annual reports for publication within 3 months from the end of the financial year and audited and consolidated annual reports within 8 months from the end of the financial year.
+The companies must submit annual reports for publication within three (3) months from the end of the financial year and audited and consolidated annual reports within eight (8) months from the end of the financial year.

 Is the entity permitted to determine its own financial year?